ImJake11/team-bugok-moto-gears/README.md

 🚀 Overview

-Team Bugok Business is a cross-platform Flutter application designed to simplify daily business operations.
+Team Bugok Business is a Flutter application designed to simplify daily business operations.
 It allows users to manage products, record sales, track expenses, and analyze performance through an interactive dashboard.
 Built with an offline-first approach using Drift (SQLite) and structured with MVVM architecture for scalability and maintainability.